 Who Is Cory Booker?

 Cory Booker was born on April 27, 1969, in Washington, D.C., to affluent civil rights activists.
 He attended prestigious schools, including Stanford University and Yale Law School, and went on to become a politician in the city of Newark, New Jersey.
 Vowing to reduce the crime rate there and improve education and city services, Booker was elected mayor of Newark.
 An avid user of social media, particularly Twitter, Booker became known as the second most social mayor in the country.
-He won a seat in the U.S. Senate in a special 2013 election, and went on to announce his bid for the presidency in early 2019.
+He won a seat in the U.S. Senate in a special 2013 election, and went on to announce his bid for the presidency in February 2019, before dropping out of the race early the following year.

 Raised in Harrington Park, New Jersey, Booker went on to attend Stanford University, where he received a bachelor's degree in political science and a master's degree in sociology.
 In addition to playing varsity football, Booker served as senior class president and headed a student-run crisis hotline.
 Upon his graduation from Stanford, Booker was awarded a Rhodes Scholarship to study at the University of Oxford.